TheOdinProject/curriculum/rails/deployment.md

 This means that, the first time someone visits your site in a while, it will take 30-40 seconds to "fire up" a dyno with your app on it.
 There are a couple solutions to this -- you can pay for an additional dyno, in which case Heroku will never idle any of your dynos, or you can set up another service to periodically ping your application (e.g. NewRelic, see below).

-Heroku lets you do your application management either from the command line (using the "Heroku Toolbelt" set of commands) or by going to their website and clicking around.
+Heroku lets you do your application management either from the command line (using the "Heroku CLI" set of commands) or by going to their website and clicking around.
 Pretty much all the functions are available in both places, which is handy.

 #### Domains and Naming